Jacob273/JG.ZUT.PLC/README.md

     4) Second photo electric sensor which is mounted inside, gets activated, gate is getting down until bottom is reached
 5) end of the sequence

+Security requirements:
+A. It must be considered that the wiring of the top and bottom sensors may be damaged/cuted.

+B. It must be considered that in front sensor or inside sensor may start flickering which could cause the motor to constantly switch over

 ## 2. PLC-Garage-System - ilustration
 ![Ilustration](./overview.jpg)